 POSITIVE PROGRAM TO HALT INFLATION

 What could the government have done to correct the financial crisis?
 Rather than imposing controls to attack the symptoms of his own inflationary policies, Nixon can get rid of inflation by imposing restraints on monetary expansion.
 The following program should be implemented if Nixon is genuinely interested in getting rid of inflation: 1.
 Freeze the money supply, which is increasing at an approximate rate of 12% per year.
 2. Permanently halt government manipulation of money by returning to the gold standard and halting the issuance of fiat money.
 3. Eliminate deficit spending, by such measures as total withdrawal of American troops from Europe and Asia, elimination of farm subsidies and general curtailment of present and proposed expenditures.
 (The largest peacetime federal deficit in United States history has developed under Nixon's Republican regime.)
 4. Repeal labor laws which give monopoly privileges to unions.
 5. Suspend the Davis-Bacon Act, to reduce construction costs.
 (Nixon previously suspended Davis-Bacon for awhile, but caved in to union pressure and lifted the suspension, thus requiring payment of above-market wages for much government construction.)

 What should the people do in the face of the wage-price freeze?
-The people should indicate their resistence in every proper way.
+The people should indicate their resistance in every proper way.
 President Nixon should be marked as a one-term President—he must be dumped if he does not withdraw as a candidate in the 1972 elections.
 The development of broad public opposition to the wage-price freeze is essential.
 Otherwise, as reported by the WALL STREET JOURNAL in a September 2, 1971 front page story, "The wage-price thaw might be years away…Phase 2 may be forever."